leocwlam/TS-startup-template/README.md

 # <a name="TS-startup-template"></a>TS-startup-template

 > Provide the basic TypeScript startup framework to help initial any project implementation.
-It can be easy to inject any logging mechanism and integrate with any service framework.
+It can be easy to inject any logging mechanism and integrate it with any service framework.

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/leocwlam/system-task/blob/master/LICENSE)
 [![Build Status](https://travis-ci.org/leocwlam/TS-startup-template.svg?branch=master)](https://travis-ci.org/leocwlam/TS-startup-template)